Project Qualification Guide

 • TMV installation requirement: Yes

-Qualifies for TECH electric resistance to HPWH incentives
+Qualifies for TECH Large Commercial HPWH incentives

 —while incentives are available.
 Please see our budget table, which is regularly updated with TECH incentive budget details.